fengyiqicoder/CommitAi-Free/README.md

 2. Unzip and drag the CommitAi.app into your "Applications" folder.
 3. Double-click to run CommitAi.

-## Project Statement

-This project is not open source.
-The purpose of this repository is to download the app and collect feedback.
-The open source license has been removed.

 ## Contributing

 We welcome contributions to CommitAi!
 Feel free to submit pull requests or report issues through our [issue tracker](https://github.com/fengyiqicoder/commitai-free/issues).